arksys-os/arksys-iso/README.md

 git clone https://github.com/calamares/calamares.git
 ```

-After that you can configure the appareance, the packages to install, the partitions, etc. inside calamares folder.
-You can use tree command like, `tree ./*.conf`
+After that you can configure the appareance (branding/) and the confiuration of the system inside (modules/.*conf) and the packages list (settings.conf).
+To view the tree structure of only .conf files use `tree -P "*.conf"`
 ```
 ./  # calamares directory
 ├── src/